-Most organisations thus strongly rely on cryptography.
+Most organizations thus strongly rely on cryptography.
 However, banks and financial institutions have a specific interest in high-assurance crypto processes, as any compromise can lead to fraud that can directly divert funds into attackers’ accounts.
 Banks and FIs are correct in being concerned about potentially exposing themselves to increased vulnerability and risk by adopting public cloud services.

 Existing On-Prem Services

-The cryptography used by existing on-premise applications may be performed by legacy systems and processes that are not clearly documented.
+The cryptography used by existing on-premise applications may be performed by legacy systems and processes that are not well documented.
 The staff who implemented these legacy systems may no longer be a part of the organization.
 It’s common to adopt an attitude of ‘if it ain’t broke, don’t fix it’ because of concerns that the cost and risk of disrupting such services could outweigh the benefits of moving forward.
 However, a cloud migration initiative requires clear thinking about all applications, including legacy applications.